johabu/VocabC/README.md

 	(you must have root rights)
 	For a local install in one directory use
 	`make localinstall`

-	Windows:
-	Compile the files, e.g. with your Visual Studio Express or a Intel C/C++ compiler.
-Note: On Windows special characters like umlauts or accented characters don't work

 2. Configuration:
 	When running `make install` the program creates an config file